David-Way/david-way.github.io/content/blog/css-strategy/css-strategy.md

 Low selector specificity will barely nudge the needle on any of these metrics but I single it out for specific "performance" focus for it's outsized effect on the style architecture, agility, scalability and maintainability of a project.
 Also, developer sanity.

+## Design tokens are not just about scalability, reuse, performance, theme-abilty and consistency.

+Dessign tokens are about imbuing meaningful relationships between your design decisions.

+Capturing these relationships with meaningful names (and in a single place) makes understanding the downstream effects of changes and implementing accessibility best practices, such as maintaining sufficient color contrast, much simpler.

 ## More to come...